fourstix/Elfos-video/README.md

   * bios.inc - Include file for Elf/OS bios definitions from [rileym65/Elf-BIOS](https://github.com/rileym65/Elf-BIOS)
   * kernel.inc - Include file for Elf/OS kernel definitions from [rileym65/Elf-Elfos-Kernel](https://github.com/rileym65/Elf-Elfos-Kernel)
+  * StdDefs.asm - standard definitions and macros used in assembly source files These files can be compiled to run with the video routines in ROM or in the command memory, except for echo which works only with the video routines in ROM.
+Setting the VideoCode constant to "ROM" in the code will use the addresses in video.inc to locate the routines, setting the VideoCode constant to MEM will locate the routines in the Elf/OS user memory.
+The echo command relies on the routines remaining available while the Elf/OS is running, so it requires the routines to be located in ROM.
+* **/bin/video/**  -- Assembled binary code from the source files.
+  * video.hex - Hex file assembled for video source.
+  * **/bin/video/mem/**
+  Binary files assembled from the source with the video routines located in memory.
+These files can be loaded into the Elf/OS file system using the xr or xrb command.
+  * **/bin/video/rom/**
+  Binary files assembled from the source with the video routines located in ROM.
+These files can be loaded into the Elf/OS file system using the xr or xrb command.
+* **/bin/pev2_rom/**  -- Pico/Elf v2 Runtime ROM with video routines.
+  * runtime+video.hex - Hex file for Pico/Elf v2 Runtime with assembled video routines added at address A000H.
+* **/bin/stg_rom/**  -- Spare Time Gizmos v1.07 ROM with video routines.
+  * StgVideo.hex - Hex file for Spare Time Gizmos v1.07 with RCForth removed, and assembled video routines added at address A000H.
+* **/utils/pev2_rom/**  -- Utility files to create Pico/Elf v2 Runtime ROM with video routines.
+  * runtime.hex - [Hex file for Pico/Elf v2 Runtime](http://www.elf-emulation.com/software/picoelf/runtime.hex) from [Elf-Emulation](http://www.elf-emulation.com/software.html) website.
+ **/utils/stg_rom/**  -- Utility files to create Spare Time Gizmos v1.07 ROM with video routines.
+  * help.new - Updated help text with references to RC Forth removed.
+RC Forth is replaced by the video routines at address A000H.
+  * Make_Stg.bat - Batch files to run the STG ROM tools to create the STG v1.07 ROM with video routines.
+  * readme.txt - Updated detailed information on how the ROM is created with video routines in place of the RC Forth code.
+  * readme_original.txt - Original detailed information on how the STG v1.07 ROM is created.
+**/utils/stg_rom/**  -- Original program hex files used to create the STG v1.07 rom
+  * bios.hex - Bios routines assembled from [rileym65/Elf-BIOS](https://github.com/rileym65/Elf-BIOS)
+  * boots.hex - Bootstrap monitor program for the Pico/Elf v2 from [Spare Time Gizmos](http://www.sparetimegizmos.com/Hardware/Elf2K.htm).
+  * edtasm.hex - Edit/Asm program assembled from [rileym65/Elf-EDTASM](https://github.com/rileym65/Elf-EDTASM)
+  * rcbasic.hex - Rcbasic program assembled from [rileym65/Elf-RcBasic](https://github.com/rileym65/Elf-RcBasic)
+  * sedit.hex - Sedit program assembled from [rileym65/Elf-Elfos-sedit](https://github.com/rileym65/Elf-Elfos-sedit)
+  * visual02.hex - Visual02 program assembled from [rileym65/Elf-Visual02](https://github.com/rileym65/Elf-Visual02)
-  * StdDefs.asm - standard definitions and macros used in assembly source files
+  * xmodem.hex - XModem communication routines similar to those used in [rileym65/Elf-diskless](https://github.com/rileym65/Elf-diskless)
+**/utils/stg_rom/tools_win10** -- Sparte Time Gizmos Rom tools compiled for Windows 10 using the Microsoft Visual Studio for C Community Edition C compiler.
+Except for a few edits to update obsolete references, the source files are largely unchanged.
+  * readme_tools.txt - Original information file from Spare Time Gizmos
+  * romcksum.c - Tool to generate checksom for the ROM code.
+  * romcksum.exe - Executable file for Windows 10
+  * rommerge.c - Tool to merge hex files into a single combined ROM hex files
+  * rommerge.exe - Executable file for Windows 10.
+  * romtext.c - Tool generate ROM help information from a text file, such as help.new
+  * romtext.exe - Executable file for Windows 10.